 ‘Sour’ has a powerful synth driven open, a lot of energy and rhythm, it’s quite engaging, and yet despite a hammering instrumental backing, the vocals are clear and the lyrics are catchy.
 It’s a really enjoyable track, it’s one of those ones that just gets stuck in your head and despite feeling a little commercial it’s a really good track.

 So that’s what I thought of The SoapGirls single ‘Sour’ and if you want to check that out for yourself then head on over to Spotify.
-Make sure and support the band by following them on Facebook, Twitter and Instagram and keep up to date with them by visiting their website.
+While you’re at it, make sure and support the band by following them on Facebook, Twitter and Instagram or by visiting their website.

 First Published on: https://offtherecordblog.org/